I‑485 Processing Time 2026: USCIS Updated Data & Wait Time Guide

 • »

-I-485 processing time typically ranges from 10 to 36 months, depending on factors such as the USCIS service center, the application category, and whether additional review steps are required.
+I-485 processing time typically ranges from 10 to 36 months, depending on the USCIS service center, application category, and whether additional review is required.

 • »

-The main factors affecting timeline are visa availability, service center workload, Requests for Evidence (RFEs), interview requirements, and the overall complexity of the case.
+The main factors affecting timeline include visa availability, service center workload, Requests for Evidence, interview requirements, and overall case complexity.

 • »

-Applicants should stay proactive by checking case status online regularly and reviewing any USCIS notices carefully, especially if an RFE is issued.
+Applicants should stay proactive by checking case status online and reviewing USCIS notices carefully, especially if an RFE is issued.

 • »

-If a case experiences major delays, it may be appropriate to contact USCIS, request an InfoPass appointment, or seek help from the USCIS Ombudsman.
+If a case faces major delays, applicants may contact USCIS, request an InfoPass appointment, or seek help from the USCIS Ombudsman.

 • »